binded/persistent-memoize/README.md

 functions to the local file system, Amazon S3, Google Drive, Google Cloud, PostgreSQL, Bittorrent, etc.

+Designed to work across different processes or restarts.
+Functions must be uniquely identified by the user through a `name` argument.
+Also uses smart heuristics to further identify like using the `package.json`'s `name` and `version` properties.

+Supports optional cache expiry through a `maxAge` argument.

 Any
 [abstract-blob-store](https://github.com/maxogden/abstract-blob-store)
 compatible store is supported.